New jack swing: Golden age

 In 1992, Michael Jackson's singles "Remember the Time" and "In the Closet" placed in the top 10 on the Billboard Hot 100, the top 2 in the Hot Dance Music/Club category, and reached number 1 in the Hot R&B/Hip-Hop category.
 "Jam" also reached the top 5 in Hot Dance Music/Club and Hot R&B/Hip-Hop.
 Joe Public's single "Live and Learn" hit number 4 on the U.S. Billboard Hot 100, number 3 on Billboard′s Hot R&B/Hip-Hop chart and becoming the group's most successful single.
 In 1993 Teddy Riley's new group Blackstreet got new jack swing hit "Baby Be Mine".
 Chuckii Booker scored a number 1 R&B hit with his song "Games".
 That same year, "She's Got That Vibe" by R. Kelly and Public Announcement reached the number 7 position on the R&B charts.
 "Weak" by SWV (Sisters With Voices) hit the number one spot on both the US top 100 and the R&B charts.
 In 1993: "Don't Walk Away" by Jade made it to number 4 and number 3 in the US top 100 and R&B charts, respectively.
 The New Jack R&B group II D Extreme scored a hit in 1993 with their New Jack ballad "Cry No More".
 TLC's debut album, Ooooooohhh...
 On the TLC Tip (1992) had several hits, including "What About Your Friends", "Ain't 2 Proud 2 Beg" and "Baby-Baby-Baby".

+In 1994, Aaliyah released her debut album, Age Ain't Nothing but a Number, at just 15 years old.
+The album received generally favorable reviews from critics, many of whom praised Aaliyah's vocal ability and the lyrical content, and she was credited with helping redefine contemporary R&B by blending her smooth, understated vocal style with R. Kelly’s new jack swing production.
+Age Ain’t Nothing but a Number peaked at number 18 on the Billboard 200 and was certified double platinum by the Recording Industry Association of America (RIAA), selling over three million copies in the United States and six million copies worldwide.
+The album produced two top-ten singles on the Billboard Hot 100—“Back & Forth” and a cover of the Isley Brothers’ 1976 hit “(At Your Best) You Are Love”—both of which were certified gold by the RIAA.
+Aaliyah was among the first teenage female R&B artists to achieve major commercial success in the mid-1990s, representing a late-stage evolution of New Jack Swing that blended smooth vocals with contemporary swing-based production.
+Her success helped pave the way for other young female performers, including Brandy, Monica, Mýa, and eventually Britney Spears, who debuted in the years following.